 During the centenary of WW1, she led a major commemoration project with Manchester Art Gallery and Whitworth Art Gallery, resulting in the exhibition and fully illustrated catalogue, The Sensory War, 1914-2014.
 She has acted as acted as consultant for the Science Museum, Wellcome Trust and other cultural organisations, and contributed to international events such as the Sydney Festival and the Sydney Mardi Gras, and has published a commemorative booklet with the Guardian newspaper on 'Wounded Visionaries'.

 She is international partners investigator on a major Australian Research Council project with teh Australian War Memorial, Art in Conflict (end 2021)

-CCHW includes Professor Penny Summerfield, Professor Peter Gatrell, Professor Bertrand Taithe and Dr Max Jones.
-It has generated international conferences (War, Culture, Humanity (2004); War and Our World (2007); edits a book series on the cultural history of modern war with Manchester University Press; directs an innovative MA program in War, Culture and History in conjunction with the Media Centre and the Imperial War Museum North (IWMN); and supports a significant range of exciting research by PhD students and postdoctoral research fellows.
+CCHW includes Professor Peter Gatrell, Professor Bertrand Taithe, Dr Max Jones, Dr Jean Marc Dreyfus and Dr Laure Humbert, and Dr Ewa Ochman.
+It has generated international conferences (War, Culture, Humanity (2004); War and Our World (2007); edits a book series on the cultural history of modern war with Manchester University Press; directs an innovative MA pathway in War, Culture and History and supports a significant range of exciting research by PhD students and postdoctoral research fellows.